"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to others."

 - Get insights from front line employees who interact with customers and day to day work that you are more and more distant from

-2) Get great at asking questions (and listening)
+2) Become great at asking questions (and listening)

-However, getting great at asking the right questions and listening effectively becomes even more important now as a senior leader.
-Your ability as a multiplier is now magnified several times, and what you can do is limited only by what you know (or don’t) is happening.
+Being great at asking the right questions and listening effectively becomes even more important when you're a senior leader.
+Your ability as a multiplier is now magnified several times, and what you can do is often only limited by what you know (or don't know) is happening.

-You can only identify problems and opportunities if you know they exist.
-And the more senior you get, the more important it is to become great at asking questions; your rank and stature in your company can intimidate people, which means they won't volunteer every bit of information that would help you, especially if it's bad news.
+You can only identify problems to fix, and find great opportunities, if you know they exist.
+And the more senior you get, the more you have to work hard to find them; your rank and stature in your company can intimidate people, which means they won't volunteer every bit of information that would help you, especially if it's bad news.

 Learn new tricks.